 The consideration into the next generation of volunteers makes sense to look at adding money in the budget to hire equipment.

-Councillor Aldridge arrived at 20.00Agenda Item 9 Environment
+Councillor Aldridge arrived at 20.00

 District Councillor left the meeting.

-Lavant Memorial Hall Centenary / Bleaches Centenary
+Agenda Item 9 Lavant Memorial Hall Centenary / Bleaches Centenary

 Councillor Ings reported a series of events over Bank Holiday 27- 29th August 2022.Councillor Aldridge will be a liaison between Mike Bleach, Lavant Memorial Hall and Parish Council to hold a party on the Green - a celebration of 100 years.
 There is a wealth of ideas and possibilities, and he will report back after the meeting 16th December.

 The Lavant Memorial Hall is holding a photographic exhibition within the hall for a Centenary event.

-The recent bat walk has resulted in an excellent spin-off.
-One of the people who attended has bought himself bat tracking/identifying equipment.
-His monitoring activity in the East Mead estate and Springfield Road areas under same conditions has shown eight different types of bat present in East Mead compared to three different types in the Springfield Road area.
-We hope that building up this kind of data and input from people in the village will not only give us better knowledge of our environment and meeting once a month.
-It will be useful to an independent basis of data information for planning purposes.

-County councillor report has asked for a plan for possible sites to plant replacement trees.
-There are a number of trees that have been cut down making room for the new access to Centurion Way leading from Meadow Close.
-For every tree cut down WSCC have to plant x2 trees (not in the same place).
-Some suggestions have been given from the Environmental Team to take advantage of the Tree Offers for donation.
-The Environmental team will put an article in the Lavant News to encourage the Village to nominate where new tree sites can be identified.
-The football field and public open space is clearly not ready as yet.

 Agenda Item 10 -Clerk Report / Summary of any correspondence received